Kszymhu/simple-calculator/README.md

   </ul>
 </p>

-Also doesn't work for the moment
+Also doesn't work at the moment